milkjo3/milkjo3/README.md

 - Others: LaTeX, Markdown, Agile Methodology, pandas, Numpy

 ## 🔭 Current Projects
-- **Collection Manager**: An interactive web application for tracking and displaying your collectibles!
+- **Collection Manager**: An interactive web application for tracking and displaying your collectibles.
+- **Pokemon Go Helper**: A additive tool using computer vision to help improve a player's performance in a POGO battle.

 <!--
 **milkjo3/milkjo3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.